MidnightDreamerX17/skill20/Characters.md

 ### Optional: Class-Style Advancement

 If a character learns a new skill, then they cannot advance any other skill until the new skill is raised to the same level as the others.
 Combined with the "Skills Capped by Experience Level" rule, this means that characters with many skills will take a long time to gain experience levels compared to those who do not learn any.
-This rule is only provided for GMs who want to be strict about the possible character types and punish players for trying to do too many things at once.
+This rule is only provided for GMs who also want to allow characters to be able to gain experience levels while advancing fewer than ten skills.

 ### Optional: Attribute Improvements With Experience